rclone/rclone/docs/content/filtering.md

 these files are transferred.
 The **filtering rules are ignored** completely if you use this option.

+Rclone will not scan any directories if you use `--files-from` it will just look at the files specified.
+Rclone will not error if any of the files are missing from the source.

 This option can be repeated to read from more than one file.
 These are read in the order that they are placed on the command line.